urbien/longevity/README.md

-## COVID-19 vaccines brought longevity field 10 years into the future
+## A decade forward into the future to cure aging, thanks to COVID
 RNA-based COVID vaccines that have just come to market, are artificially made Exosomes.
 That means we have the at-scale production capacity to vaccinate people from aging.

 What remains is to figure out which specific RNA segments to produce.
 And specific placenta cells (MSC) already give us a sample of Exosomes to study.
 MSC Exosomes show non-clinical anecdotal results that are akin to a fountain of youth.